osamakeysane/wireframing/README.md

 - Provides a **roadmap for designers and developers**, ensuring the final product aligns with the intended structure and functionality.
 - **Example:** Wireframes serve as a blueprint for high-fidelity mockups or prototypes.

+- ## Wireframing in Practice

+Wireframing is not just theory—it plays a **practical role in solving real-world usability challenges**.
+Here’s an example scenario:

+### Scenario: E-Commerce Checkout Page
+- **Problem:** Early testing of a wireframe revealed that users struggled to find the “Proceed to Payment” button.
+Many users expected it at the bottom of the page, but the initial layout placed it at the top.
+- **Solution:** By reviewing the wireframe, the design team **moved the button to a more intuitive location** and added a clear progress indicator for checkout steps.
+- **Impact:** In the final product, users could navigate the checkout process **smoothly and without confusion**, reducing cart abandonment rates and improving overall user satisfaction.

+### Summary
+- Wireframing allows teams to **identify usability issues before development**, saving time and resources.
+- It ensures the **final product is user-friendly**, intuitive, and aligned with the intended design.
+- By focusing on structure, navigation, content placement, and functionality early, wireframes act as a **blueprint for successful software design**.